Terms and Conditions

 For a child application, you must obtain the necessary consent from everyone with parental responsibility for the child.
 If you do not obtain this consent (in writing), your deed poll will not be accepted.
 The acceptance guarantee does not apply in this case — it is your own responsibility to determine who has parental responsibility for the child, and to obtain the required consent.

-We give information about who will have parental responsibility based on the information you provide in your application, but due to the limitations of that information and the complexity of the law, we cannot guarantee the information we provide will be correct, and nor should the information we give you be interpreted as legal advice.
+We give information about who will have parental responsibility based on the information you provide in your application, but because of the limitations of that information and the complexity of the law, we cannot guarantee the information we provide will be correct, and nor should the information we give you be interpreted as legal advice.

 1.2.4.
 Incorrect information supplied